The Ultimate Bathroom Cleaning Checklist for Every Schedule

-It’s easy to drop your wet towel on the floor after showering and promise yourself you’ll get to it later.
-But hanging it up only takes a few seconds and will save you (and your floor) from unwanted mold and mildew—and a dreaded extra load of laundry!
+It's easy to drop your wet towel on the floor after showering and promise yourself you'll get to it later.
+But hanging it up only takes a few seconds and will save you (and your floor) from unwanted mold and mildew—and an extra load of laundry!

 Weekly Bathroom Cleaning Checklist